dji-sdk/Onboard-SDK/Onboard_API_Doc/Onboard_API_introduction.md

 ```
 **Note: All the structs in the document requires 1 byte alignment (for example using `typedef __attribute__((__packed__))` struct.
 Developers must make sure their structs are 1-byte aligned.**

+** Further Explanation to The Content **
+_alti_ is the result of barometer-IMU fusion in the unit of pressure.
+While _height_ fuses ultrasonic sensor, barometer and IMU, it means the relative distance in meter from Matrice 100 to the takeoff spot.
+If the Matrice 100 has no ultrasonic sensor (no Gudiance installed), or it has ultrasonic sensor but its distance to the ground is larger than 3 meters (the measurement of ultrasonic sensor will be unstable at this distance), than _height_ is supported by barometer and IMU only.
+So developers may notice that Matrice 100 will draft at height above 3 meters, because barometer is very inaccurate indoor.
+It is very important to remember if developer wants to do indoor flight control.

+Since _height_ is a relative distance, so it wouldn't refreash to meaningful value if Matrice does not takeoff after being powered on.

+The acceleration and angular velocity sent from IMU is processed by signal processing algorithm.
+We will add flags in the furture version to enable sending raw data out.

 <br>
 ###### Command ID 0x01: Control Authority Change Notification